marieef/NorMed_neg/README.md

 - 'Scope': a list of text and character offsets for the negation scopes
 - 'Affixal': (True, False).
 Indicating whether the cue is affixal (prefix,suffix) or not.

 Note that a single sentence may contain several annotated negations.
 All negations must contain at least one cue, but it is possible for a negation to be without scope.
 These cases are mostly short comments with references to earlier sentences.
-Both cues and scopes can be multiword and discontinuous.
+Both cues and scopes can be multiword and discontinuous."
-"

 **Note**: In NorMed_neg, each sentence has a list "focus_relations" as well.
 If non-empty, it has the same structure as the "negations" list, with "Cue" and "Focus" corresponding to "Cue" and "Scope", where "Focus" denotes a term annotated as negated in the original dataset.